dymio/mayak/README.md

 You also need create file `config/database.yml` for database connection.
 I made file `config/database-example.yml` for example.

-In the first migration file (`db/migrate/..`) you can change email and password of admin user.
+In the first migration file (`db/migrate/20140401000000_devise_create_admin_users.rb`) you can change email and password of admin user.
 By default it admin@mayak.com with password 'master'.

 In the migration file of site settings (`db/migrate/20140405000000_create_site_settings.rb`) you can change default settings values and add new settings.

 Right now you can remove components you do not need...

-When already done, run:
+When done, run:

-  - `> bundle install`
+  - `bundle install`
-  - `> bundle exec rake db:create db:migrate`
+  - `bundle exec rake db:create db:migrate`

 Demo data you can install wit command:

-  - `> bundle exec rake db:seed`
+  - `bundle exec rake db:seed`

 And when you finish installation pleace replace this file content with description of your project.